About the Program | Download Application

 - The safety of Adopt-A-Park participants is always of the utmost importance.

 - Participants are responsible for personal safety and appropriate behavior when working within the boundaries of a City park.

 - Group liability waivers are required, agreeing to hold the City of Chula Vista harmless for injuries or property damage arising from any negligent action or nonconformance with these safety requirements.
 Proof of group insurance is also required.

-- Participants work without direct supervision by the Public Works Department.
+- Participants work without direct supervision by the Community Services Department.
 However, groups are required to have at least one adult supervisor for every 10 minors in the park.

 - Group leaders are responsible for conducting safety briefings for all participants prior to each cleanup event.

 - Wearing proper safety gear and appropriate clothing

 - Staying away from traffic, and being alert at all times